mdaffin/disconnected.systems/_drafts/nimduino.md

 avr.standalone.gcc.linkerexe = "avr-gcc"
 ```

 I then noticed some of the flags where missing from the compiler and linker.
-This was fixed by adding the following
+This was fixed by adding the following to the config

 <div class="code-header">nim.cfg</div>